cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 ### Other scenarios

 1. If neither of the above common scenarios applies to your situation, report the message as a false positive back to Microsoft.
-For more information, see the section " *How can I report spam or non-spam messages back to Microsoft"*  later on in this document.
+For more information, see the section [How can I report spam or non-spam messages back to Microsoft?](#how-can-i-report-spam-or-non-spam-messages-back-to-microsoft) later in this article.

-2. Additionally, you may also contact your email administrator who can raise it as a support ticket with Microsoft.
+2. You may also contact your email administrator who can raise it as a support ticket with Microsoft.
 The Microsoft engineering team will investigate why the message was marked as a spoof.

 3. Additionally, if you know who the sender is and are confident they are not being maliciously spoofed, you may reply back to the sender indicating that they are sending messages from a mail server that does not authenticate.
 This sometimes results in the original sender contacting their IT administrator who will set up the required email authentication records.

 When enough senders reply back to domain owners that they should set up email authentication records, it spurs them into taking action.
 While Microsoft also works with domain owners to publish the required records, it helps even more when individual users request it.

-4. Optionally, you may add the sender to your Safe Senders list.
+4. Optionally, add the sender to your Safe Senders list.
 However, be aware that if a phisher spoofs that account, it will be delivered to your mailbox.
-Therefore, t﻿his option should be used sparingly.
+Therefore, this option should be used sparingly.

 ## How senders to Microsoft should prepare for anti-spoofing protection

 If you are an administrator who currently sends messages to Microsoft, either Office 365 or Outlook.com, you should ensure that your email is properly authenticated otherwise it may be marked as spam or phish.

-### Customers of Office 365﻿
+### Customers of Office 365

 If you are an Office 365 customer and you use Office 365 to send outbound email: